ManroopKaur159/credit-risk-classification/README.md

 # Credit Risk Analysis Report

-# Overview of the Analysis- The purpose of this analysis is to evaluate the performance of a machine learning model in predicting the risk of loan default.
+# Overview of the Analysis
+The purpose of this analysis is to evaluate the performance of a machine learning model in predicting the risk of loan default.
 This analysis aims to determine whether a given loan is healthy (label 0) or at high risk of defaulting (label 1).
 The lending_data.csv file was read into a Pandas DataFrame.